cwesson/funge-plus-plus/README.md

 instead, it and the following character are interpretted as an escape sequence.
 This happens in one tick.
 In addition to special characters, this allows quotes and ANSI escape codes in strings.

+### 64-bit
+Funge++ stack and funge-space are 64-bit values.
+For that reason, FPDP numbers use a single stack cell, and LONG numbers are 128-bit.

 ## Errata
 ### High/Low
 The Funge-98 specification is inconsistent about the delta of the `h` and `l`  instructions.
 Funge++ uses the